 Day 13: Full day drive to Hospet; settle in to your accommodation ahead of the next two Days at Hampi which is 12km/20 minutes from Hospet.

 Day 14 and 15: 2 full Days are needed to do justice to this remarkable site- spend one day with a guide to get some background and understanding of the history of Hampi, and on the second day explore at your own pace.
+This is the best place to know the rich heritage of South India.
 Overnight in Hospet.

 Day 16: A full day excursion to the temples and caves at Aihole, Pattadakal and Badami, overnight Badami.